typicalfo/netgaze/dev-docs/README.md

 The documentation follows a modular approach where each component is independently specified but designed to work together seamlessly.
 All code examples use the latest Charmbracelet ecosystem patterns and follow the no-special-characters requirement for maximum compatibility.

-For implementation guidance, agents should use the context7 MCP server to access the latest Charmbracelet documentation as needed.
+For implementation guidance, developers should use the context7 MCP server to access the latest Charmbracelet documentation as needed.